dstockhouse/mr-fusion-capstone/README.md

 This goal has two steps to completion: interfacing to the ADS-B receiver and parsing MAVLink packets to decode and make available received ADS-B traffic data.

+### IMU

+The second goal is to interface the VN200 GPS/IMU with the pi.
+Once both sensor data are being collected by the pi, the next step is to read them simultaneously.

+### Realtime

+Once both above goals are met, the code will be integrated together and transitioned to a realtime multithreaded system.

+## Status

+The ADS-B is working but not thoroughly tested.
+The VN200 has working code to read from both GPS and IMU sensors, but it has a few more features to add, including logging parsed data in convenient format and combining readout of GPS and IMU data.

 ## Contact